What happened to me?

-What shocked me was the general openness of patients in the psychiatric ward that I didn’t find elsewhere.
+I was shocked by the general openness of patients in the psychiatric ward, a transparency that I didn’t find elsewhere.

 Christians can hide the fact they are suffering.
-The Bible says we should; “share abundantly in the sufferings of Christ” (2 Corinthians 1:5) but much of modern Christianity does not seem to mention suffering very much.
-This is the opposite of what Jesus told Paul the Apostle what the Christian life would be like; [Jesus would show Paul] how much he must suffer for his name.
+The Bible says we should; “share abundantly in the sufferings of Christ (2 Corinthians 1:5) but much of modern Christianity does not seem to mention suffering at all.
+This is the opposite of what Jesus told Paul the Apostle the Christian life would be like; [Jesus would show Paul] how much he must suffer for his name.
 (Acts 9:15-16).

 A person may confess unforgiveness which is good.
 However, it is much harder to confess sins like lying, sexual immorality, lust, greed, anger, rage, malice, or slander.
 (Colossians 3:5-9).
-The Bible says we are easily entangled in sin (Hebrews 12:1).
-These sins can be easily hidden and failing to acknowledge our hidden sins and to confess them when appropriate is dangerous.
+The Bible says we can be easily entangled in sin (Hebrews 12:1).
+These sins can also be easily hidden yet failing to acknowledge our hidden sins and to confess them when appropriate is dangerous.
 You may even think you are hiding them from God, as King David did (Psalm 32:4-5).

 10 danger signs

 - You can’t see the peril of loving the world (James 4:4, 1 John 2:15, 16).

 - You are starting to treat Jesus Christ very casually in stark contrast to how John the Apostle responded to the risen Christ in Revelation 1:12-17.